How to Install a Motion Sensor Light Switch

 Other than these two considerations motion switches are a matter of appearance and features.
 Some have a dimmer built in (make sure your lamp is dimmable) and most will have a variable delay setting which can be very useful.

 These are nifty, inexpensive tools that are a must for anyone doing electrical work.
 Able to detect voltage through the insulation, no bare wire is required to know if there is voltage present.
 As a professional electrician there is always one in my pocket and it is used before touching any wire that could possible be "hot" (meaning there is power in the building somewhere).
-It's no fun being shocked and one of these could save a good bit of grief - if you are doing electrical work now or in the future, consider the purchase of a non-contact voltage detector.
+If you are doing electrical work now or in the future consider the purchase of one of these non-contact voltage detectors.

 Removing The Old Switch

 With the new motion sensor switch in hand, it is time to remove the old light switch.
 Turn the power off as the first step.
 With the light turned on, turn breakers off or remove fuses until the light goes out.
 If there is any chance at all that someone may turn the breaker back on (more than the room you are working in will likely go dark) tape the breaker off with a piece of tape as an indication that there is a reason it is off.